Countries using DAB/DMB: France

 the deployment of digital radio in the rest of Europe.
 The report also stated that the government approved the CSA's decision to allow further trials to continue.

 The CSA is responsible for taking the findings of the Kessler report forward and in order to do this set up an 'Observatory' which includes all of the industry players.
 The publication of the Kessler report meant the market could move forward after a period of stagnation and to this end various trials were put on-air (Paris, Nantes, Marseille and Lyon).

+Martinique

+A trial multiplex was launched on Martinique between 1 January 2023 and 31 June 2024, with stations including the radio station of Martinique La Première, Radio Fusion, Mixx FM, and Identité Radio.
+As of 11 November 2024 there is no readily available info on what happened after the official end of the trial.

+Réunion

+2 trial multiplexes were launched on Réunion on 1 March 2024, mostly featuring smaller Réunion-based stations like Capital FM, RJL Radio, and Hit FM.

 Germany

 By the end of 2013 more than 120 national, regional and local programs will be broadcast in Germany.
 Also more than 90% of the German population can listen to at least one digital radio ensemble.
 This is considered to be a respectable success two years after the launch.

 Despite some changes in the national multiplex, the prospect for both commercial and public broadcasters is very positive as receiver sales are increasing.
 Furthermore, a stable ecosystem of private digital radio stations could be established in metropolitan areas such as Frankfurt, Berlin and Munich.

 The current focus of broadcasters and network operators is to continue their marketing efforts in all media.
 For this reason the initiative 'Digitalradio Deutschland' was founded by the commercial broadcasters on the national multiplex (represented by DRD GmbH), the ARD group, Deutschlandradio and the network operator Media Broadcast.
 The goal is to coordinate the b2b and b2c marketing initiatives of all stakeholders to foster the evolution of digital radio in Germany by obtaining a reasonable market penetration by end of 2014.

 Coordination with the device industry is carried out via the initiative 'Digitalradio Deutschland', organised by the German Federal Ministry of Economics and Technology (BMWi).
 Five working groups were created to guide all areas of digital radio development and roll out, such as receiver/devices, data and traffic services, networks or advertisements.

 The initiative hired consumer electronics market professionals which significantly improved the communication with the retailers.
 Many stores are now equipped with in-house-coverage solutions.
 The German car manufacturers offer DAB+ receivers for nearly all models either as an option or line fit.
 Two commercial telematics service providers use data capacity on the national mux to transmit TPEG based traffic information via DAB.
 The impressive coverage of Germany's highways over the last two years was secured through market collaboration and support for the technology.